Netherlands flag Netherlands: Business Environment

 Business expenditure is generally tax-deductible, including costs incurred in setting up a business; reserves kept for certain types of future spending and book profits; rents, royalties and interest payments on corporate debt; remuneration of members of the managing and supervisory boards; bad debts; capital losses; pension plan contributions; commissions; bonuses paid to employees through an internal profit-sharing plan; gifts to contributions to religious, social, charitable and other institutions (up to 50% of taxable income or EUR 100,000, whichever is lower); and many types of taxes, including foreign taxes if not already benefiting from a tax treaty (but not corporate income tax).
 An additional standard allowance is provided for investment in fixed assets.
 Certain expenses such as fines are non-deductible.

-With regard to goodwill, the amortisation for tax purposes is limited to 10% of the purchase price per annum, and the tax depreciation of other fixed assets (i.e. inventory, equipment) is limited to 20% of the purchase price or production costs each year.
+For tax purposes, goodwill amortization is limited to 10% of the purchase price per year.
+Additionally, the tax depreciation of other fixed assets, such as inventory and equipment, is limited to 20% of the purchase price or production costs per year.

 Other Corporate Taxes

-A real estate transfer tax is levied on the acquisition of property in the Netherlands at a rate of 8% of the market value of the property, or 2% for private residences.
+A real estate transfer tax is levied on the acquisition of property in the Netherlands at a rate of 10.4% of the market value of the property.

 Insurance tax at a rate of 21% is levied on insurance premiums, excluding life, accident, medical, invalidity, disability, unemployment and transport insurance, which are exempt.

-Various environmental taxes are levied, including a coal tax, energy tax on the supply of electricity and natural gas, tap water tax, waste tax on the disposal of waste and a motor vehicle tax.
+Various environmental taxes are levied, including a coal tax, an energy tax on the supply of electricity and natural gas, a tap water tax, a waste tax on the disposal of waste and a motor vehicle tax.
 Moreover, a national CO₂ levy applies to industrial production and waste incineration.

 Companies annually bringing 50,000 or more kilograms of packing material on the market must pay a ‘waste management contribution’ (rates vary according to various parameters).